Border between Hungary and Austria

 • Schachendorf

-• many other rural road crossings, which usually play only a minor role for international traffic.
+• numerous other rural road crossings, which however usually play only a minor role in international traffic.

-Due to border checks, toll controls and roadworks, there may be waiting times at the crossings, ranging from about five minutes to more than an hour.
-The risk of congestion depends largely on the traffic volume.
-Especially during peak travel periods, the motorway crossing is often heavily used.
+Due to border controls, toll controls and construction works, waiting times at the crossings may occur, ranging from approximately five minutes to more than an hour.
+The risk of congestion depends significantly on traffic volume.
+Especially during peak travel season, the motorway crossing is frequently heavily congested.

 Austria